jackbmiller/pstat5ls-sbi/README.md

 # pstat5ls-sbi
  An R package for PSTAT 5LS at the University of California, Santa Barbara.
-Based on the stats250sbi package developed by Nick Seewald with Elaine Hembree as contributor.
+Based on the stats250sbi package developed by my colleagues Nick Seewald and Elaine Hembree for Stats 250 while I was teaching at the University of Michigan.

 ## Installation